POSIX API

 ```

 Expected: CSI nodeplugin pods are `Running` on each node.
-If CSI was disabled during operator installation (`alluxio-csi.enabled: false`), use the [DaemonSet method](#method-2-using-a-daemonset) instead.
+If CSI was disabled during operator installation (`alluxio-csi.enabled: false`), use [Method 2: DaemonSet](#method-2-kubernetes-with-daemonset) instead.

 ```shell